jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 We can build a model with different W & b for each community, and use these models to predict how well Pieter may do in each community.

 > In our model, we predict the number of dates for people with certain income and year of education.
-The corresponding values (the number of dates) that we found for each sample in the dataset are called the true values.
+The corresponding values (the number of dates) that we found for each sample in the dataset are called the **true values**.

 ### Gradient descent
 **Deep learing is about learning how much it cost.** Step 2-5 is called the gradient descent in DL.
 First we define a function to measure our errors between our model and the true values.
 In DL, we call this error function **cost function** or **loss function**.
 Mean square error (MSE) is one obvious candidate for our model.